Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 2. Pregnant Woman:

-Case Example: Labanya is a pregnant women who was always taking tea and light snacks and thus didn’t meet daily protein requirements.
+Case Example: Labanya is a pregnant women who was always take tea with light snacks and thus didn’t meet daily protein requirements.
 By adding curd, dal, paneer and roasted chana throughout the day, her dietary quality improved a lot.

 3. Office Worker: